 Salt and pepper

 First cook the ham.
-Put sufficient water in the pressure cooker to reach the trivet, or rack if using and place the ham on it.
+Put sufficient water in the pressure cooker to just cover the trivet, or rack if using and place the ham on it.
 Cook for 15 minutes per 450g on a high-pressure setting.
 Meanwhile put the marrowfat peas into the bowl and cover with water so that there’s plenty of room for rehydration, pop into the fridge with a plate on top to soak for 12 hours.

-Once the ham has been cooked for the required time depressurise the pressure cooker, or allow it to depressure naturally.
-Allow the ham to cool and refrigerate.
+Once the ham has been cooked for the required time depressurise the pressure cooker, or allow it to depressurise naturally.
+Allow the ham to cool and then refrigerate.

 Cutting the ham when completely cold from the fridge is much easier than when it’s warm and you are likely to get more structured slices if you want to reserve some for sandwiches, so doing this the day before is useful.

-Rinse the peas and add to the pressure cooker pan and cover with sufficient water to allow for a 2 cm clearance above the peas.
-Cook for 20 minutes and allow the pressure cooker to decompress naturally or cook for 30 minutes and decompress either using the decompression setting, or carefully running cold water over the pan.
+Rinse the soaked peas and add to the pressure cooker pan without the trivet and cover with sufficient water to allow for a 3 cm clearance above the peas.
+Cook for 20 minutes on high and allow the pressure cooker to decompress naturally or cook for 30 minutes and decompress either using the decompression setting, or carefully running cold water over the pan.
 Whilst the peas are cooking weigh out approximately 200g trimmed ham.
 Finding a fatty lump in soup is unpleasant so trim the fat off really well!